SwiftCommerce/AddressManager/README.md

 CREATE DATABASE address_manager;
 ```

-#### Google Geocoding API
+#### SmartyStreet API

-The default address validator uses the [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/start) to get location information based on the address passed to the service.
-If you want to use this validator, you will need an API key for the geocoding API.
+The default address validator and parser uses the [SmartyStreet API](https://smartystreets.com) to get location information based on the address passed to the service.
+If you want to use the validator/parser, you will need an API ID and token for the API.
 Otherwise you can implement your own validator.

-To get the API key, you can floow the instructions in the [API docs](https://developers.google.com/maps/documentation/geocoding/get-api-key).
-Then assign the key to an environment variable called `GOOGLE_MAPS_API_KEY`.
+Once you have the API keys, you can assign them to the `SMARTY_STREET_API_TOKEN` and `SMARTY_STREET_API_ID` environment variables.
+If you signed up for the internation address API, you can set the `ADDRESS_SUPPORT_INTERNATIONAL`  variable to `true` to enable international validation and parsing.

 #### Done